-The reality when it comes to best gaming mouse for under $30 is that there will be very few superior choices to choose from.
+The reality when it comes to the best gaming mouse for under $30 is that there will be very few superior choices to choose from.
 The market is teeming with clones and inexpensive mouse variants, but that is best for gaming?

 After spending weeks working closely together with well over 50 mice in various price categories, we managed to narrow down our search for the best budget gaming mouse for under $30.
 We’ll be taking a look at five different”budget” mice.
-Budget, in this circumstance, is being described as anything under $30, but still maintaining a high degree of performance.
+The budget, in this circumstance, is being described as anything under $30, but still maintaining a high degree of performance.

 For us, the SteelSeries Rival 110 came out in addition to its competitors in this price class as a result of its high-quality sensor, materials, and strong construction.
 You won’t see any wireless mice in this class simply because the connection quality is very bad for under $30 and they wouldn’t be suitable for gaming.

 - 1 Best Gaming Mouse Under 30 Dollars

 - 2 How We Pick Which Mice to Test